GravityKit/GravityView/readme.txt

 = develop =

 * Added: Ability to perform exact-match searches in the search bar by enclosing search terms in quotation marks.
+* Added: Ability to duplicate a field or widget with all its configuration.
 * Fixed: Fatal error when editing posts/pages containing GravityView blocks

 __Developer Updates:__